HUMAN-MACHINE INTERFACE

 The information needed to drive a car must be provided in a clear and easily understandable manner.

 understandable.
-They should not be in such quantity as to overlap in the operator's mind.
+They should not be in such quantity that they overlap in the operator's mind.

 Display units or any other means of interactive communication between operator and machine must be easy to understand and use.

-The requirement in point 1.7.1.1 applies to all information on the machine that is necessary to assist operators in giving commands to the machine.
+The requirement in point 1.7.1.1 applies to all machine information needed to assist operators in giving commands to the machine.
 In particular, it applies to indicators and information devices.

-Specifications for the design of information, information devices, indicators and display systems are given in the EN 894 series and EN 61310 series standards.
+Specifications for the design of information, information devices, indicators and display systems are provided in the EN 894 series and EN 61310 series standards.

 Annex I - RESS 1.7.1.2 Alarm devices